capillariesio/capillaries/doc/what.md

 2. Capillaries follows Cassandra-style mindset: everything that prevents scalability should be prohibited or limited.
 For example, Capillaries has limited [data sorting](scriptconfig.md#w_top) capabilities.

 3. Eventual data consistency is guaranteed by message queue (RabbitMQ): every message triggering [data batch](glossary.md#data-batch) processing will be delivered to the [processor](glossary.md#processor) as many times as needed.
 If message queue connectivity is unreliable, script execution consistency is not guaranteed.

+4. Capillaries [processors](glossary.md#processor) work with only one data row at a time.
+Exception: processors explicitly designed to either merge rows ([lookups](glossary.md#lookup)), or split one row into multiple ([tag_and_denormaize](glossary.md#tag_and_denormalize-processor)).

 The following sequence diagram shows Cassandra components interaction in more detail: